 Effects of climate change are now evident in the most remote regions of Earth

+Effects of climate change are now evident in the most remote regions of Earth.
 The United Nations just released its “Special Report on Oceans and the Cryosphere,” which warns that even the most remote places on Earth have not been spared from the damaging effects of climate change.

 For the research, teams of renowned scientists from the Intergovernmental Panel on Climate Change (IPCC) conducted investigations in some of the world’s most extreme regions from the deepest oceans to the highest Alpine mountains.